-Leidos has completed the Revised Draft Phase II Remedial Investigation Report for Soil, Sediment, and Surface Water at RVAAP-44 Load Line 11 at the Former Ravenna Army Ammunition Plant, Portage and Trumbull Counties, Ohio.
+Leidos has completed the Phase II Remedial Investigation Report for Soil, Sediment, and Surface Water at RVAAP-44 Load Line 11 at the Former Ravenna Army Ammunition Plant, Portage and Trumbull Counties, Ohio.
 Notice is hereby given that an independent technical review has been conducted that is appropriate to the level of risk and complexity inherent in the project.
 During the independent technical review, compliance with established policy principles and procedures, utilizing justified and valid assumptions, was verified.
 This included review of data quality objectives; technical assumptions; methods, procedures, and materials to be used; the appropriateness of data used and level of data obtained; and reasonableness of the results, including whether the product meets the customer's needs consistent with law and existing U.S. Army Corps of Engineers (USACE) policy.
+In addition, an independent verification was performed to ensure all applicable changes were made per regulatory and Army comments.